Cruise travel insurance protects you from (almost) all of the things that might go wrong on vacation. But is it worth the cost? What does it even do?

 Cruising within the US

-While that might be somewhat true for your medical insurance, it will not pay for med-evac or transportation back home for treatment.
-By the same token, patients have better outcomes when they’re near family and friends.
+While that might be true for your medical insurance, it will not pay for med-evac or transportation back home for treatment.
+Of course, you’ll recover faster when you’re near family and friends.

-If you don’t buy it and need it… you’ll be so mad at yourself.
+If you don’t buy it and end up needing it, you’ll be so mad at yourself.

 Travel insurance gives you peace of mind so you can relax and enjoy everything your cruise has to offer.